Ullas25/Insect-Visuomotor-Response/README.md

-# Virtual arena to investigate Bee Visuomotor response
+# Virtual Arena to Investigate Bee Visuomotor Response

 **This work is carried out under the guidance of Dr. Joby Joseph in the [Neuronal Systems Lab](https://sites.google.com/site/nsyslabcncs/research), Center for Neural and Cognitive Sciences, University of Hyderabad, India.**